emmajanedrews/base-template/_posts/2017-10-03-how-to-protect-your-mortgage-by-watching-your-credit.md

 {% include pullquote.html %}

-**For any credit cards you do have, you want to keep the balances under 30% of the utilization rate.** If your limits is $1000, that means keep the balance under $300.
-It can really mess up your debt-to-income ratio, which is crucial to your eligibility.
+**For any credit cards you do have, you want to keep the balances under 30% of the utilization rate.** If your limit is $1,000, that means keep the balance under $300.
+Not doing so can really mess up your debt-to-income ratio, which is crucial to your eligibility.

-Basically, make sure that when you’re applying for a mortgage you don’t use your credit, you pay it down instead.
+Basically, make sure that when you’re applying for a mortgage you don’t use your credit, and you pay it down instead.
 If you have any questions for us or have anything else you want to know about getting a mortgage, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you.